permafrost-dev/vue-ray/README.md

 ## Using the Vuex plugin

-In either a Vue 2.x or 3.x project, you may use the `vue-ray` vuex plugin - it will send the vuex state to Ray whenever a mutation is called, in a manner similar to the `track()` method.
+In either a Vue 2.x or 3.x project, you may use the `vue-ray` vuex plugin - it can track the vuex state, log mutations and log actions.

+To use it, import the `RayVuexPlugin` function from `vue-ray` _(`vue-ray/vue2` for Vue 2)_, and pass the result of the function to the `plugins` property on your Vuex store:

 ```js
 // ...